 5 Incubator Schemes: Best Ways to Fund Your Start-up Business Singapore

 Start-up culture is very prominent in Singapore, the land of endless business opportunities.
 The previous trend of seeking a decent job in multinational companies is shifting to entrepreneurship.
 It is worth mentioning the contribution of its proactive government in bringing this change.
 The government pumps tons of money into funds and grants that aim to help budding entrepreneurs who want to open a company in Singapore.
-Singapore incubator schemes are a few of its instances.
+The incubator schemes available in Singapore are a few of its instances.

 Incubator Development Program (IDP)